esmero/archipelago-documentation/docs/metadatatwigs.md

 ![ADOlife](../imgs/jsonupcaststar.png)

-In its guts (or heart?), Archipelago does something quite simple but core to our concept of repository: it transforms in realtime the _close to your needs open schema metadata_ that lives in every `strawberryfield` as JSON into _close to other one's fixed schema needs metadata_; any destination format, using a fast, cached templating system.
-A templating system that is core to Drupal, called `Twig`.
+Archipelago uses a fast, cached templating system that is core to Drupal, called `Twig`.
+In its guts (or its heart?)
+Archipelago uses this system to transform the _close to your needs open schema metadata_ that lives in every `strawberryfield` as JSON into _close to other one's fixed schema needs metadata_.
+This is quite simple, but it is an essential component of our vision of how a repository should manage metadata.

 ### What is Twig?
 Twig is a template engine for PHP part of Symfony framework.
 - [Twig in Symfony](https://twig.symfony.com)
 - [Twig in Drupal](https://www.drupal.org/docs/theming-drupal/twig-in-drupal)
-- A template engine is processor.
+- A template engine is a processor.
 It allows you to mix and process _templates_ with _data_ to generate an output _document_.
 	- Template: Some type of static Document (we name this a “Frame”)
 	- Data: Your Archipelago Digital Object (ADO) info and your Metadata
 	- Processor: Allows you to use a rich and expressive language to pick, check, iterate, transform and output your data inside the Template.
-We name this “casting”.
+We refer to this as “casting”.

 ### Where is Twig used in Archipelago?
-This templating system is exposed to Archipelago users through the UI and stored side by side in the repository as content (we named them `Metadata Display entities`, but they not only serve display needs!) so users can fully control how metadata is transformed and published without touching their individual sources.
+This templating system is exposed to Archipelago users through the UI and is stored alongside in the repository as content so that users can fully control how metadata is transformed and published without touching their individual sources.
+We named these `Metadata Display entities`, but they not only serve more than just display needs.

 Twig drives **every** Page in a Drupal 8/9/10 environment.
 - Twig templates are normally files (.twig.html) that live in your Code.